Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: Unit Testing and its Subtasks

 \subsection{Generic Testing Principles and Criteria}

 After finishing the IO analysis of a subroutine, the next step is performing unit testing by executing some subtasks.
-Before that, we need to discuss the generic testing criteria which can guide our testing tasks.
+Before that, we need to discuss the generic testing criteria that can guide our testing tasks.

 A testing criterion is a set of rules used to help determine whether a program is adequately tested by a test suite and guides the testing design~\cite{ammann2016introduction}.
 Some coverage criteria for quantum programs have been proposed, such as Quito (quantum input-output coverage)~\cite{ali2021assessing}, suitable for small-scale and fixed-scale quantum programs.
 However, there is still a lack of testing criteria for multi-subroutine quantum programs in previous work.
-This section will propose some quantum-related testing criteria and principles according to the properties of quantum variables and quantum programs.
+In this section, we propose some quantum-related testing criteria and principles, ranging from coarse-grained to fine-grained, based on the properties of quantum variables and quantum programs.
 We will narrate each criterion or principle and give the reason or theoretical basis for adopting it.

-\subsubsection{Basic testing principles}
+\subsubsection{Basic Testing Principles}

 Quantum programs require special attention when selecting quantum inputs due to the distinct properties of quantum states compared to classical programs.
 As a result, we suggest the following principle for carefully considering the selection of quantum inputs: